Bray, Berkshire

-Bray, occasionally Bray on Thames, is a suburban village and civil parish in the English county of Berkshire.
-It sits on the banks of the River Thames, to the southeast of Maidenhead of which it is a suburb.
+Bray, occasionally Bray on Thames, is a village and civil parish in the Windsor and Maidenhead district, in the ceremonial county of Berkshire.
+It sits on the banks of the River Thames, to the southeast of Maidenhead with which it is contiguous.
 The village is mentioned in the comedic song "The Vicar of Bray".
-Bray contains two of the eight three-Michelin-starred restaurants in the United Kingdom and has several large business premises including Bray Studios at Water Oakley, where the first series of Hammer Horror films were produced.
+Bray contains two of the nine three-Michelin-starred restaurants in the United Kingdom and has several large business premises including Bray Studios at Water Oakley, where the first series of Hammer Horror films were produced.